oktadev/okta-blog/_source/_posts/2022-06-14-simple-crud-react-and-spring-boot.md

 </dependency>
 ```

-This dependency is a thin wrapper about Spring Security's OAuth and bundles the following dependencies:
+This dependency is a thin wrapper around Spring Security's OAuth and encapsulates the following dependencies:

 ```xml
 <dependency>